 For many of you this may mean that you do less, rest more and spend time in fewer yet more nurturing relationships and surroundings.

 Tips on what foods will give you energy, which exercises are appropriate for your body, element and age, and which practices will help recondition your mind are certainly helpful.

-But the truth is, no matter what we or anyone else tells you, the choice to be healthy must authentically come from you.
+But the truth is, no matter what I or anyone else tells you, the choice to be healthy must authentically come from you.

-And once you really slow down and pay close attention to yourself, the realization of a truly fulfilling life makes choosing to be healthy a no-brainer.
+And once you really slow down and pay close attention to yourself, the realization of a truly fulfilling life simplifies making healthy choices.

 Setareh Moafi, Ph.D., L.Ac. is Co-Owner and Director of A Center for Natural Healing in Santa Clara, California, a health and wellness clinic that specializes in Classical Chinese Medicine and Traditional Japanese Acupuncture.
 Setareh offers clinical services and transformational workshops that blend the ancient practices of Classical Chinese Medicine and Yoga.
 More information at www.setarehmoafi.com and www.acenterfornaturalhealing.com.